Campus Offices and Services

-The Academic Support Center provides academic support for all undergraduate day division students who are experiencing academic difficulty, who wish to maximize academic performance, and for students with disabilities.
+The Academic and Accessibility Support Center provides academic support for all undergraduate students who are experiencing academic difficulty, who wish to maximize academic performance, and for students with documented disabilities.
 Through individual and group programming, students are given the opportunity to enhance time management and study skills.
-The Academic Support Center coordinates a faculty referral system and a program of midterm academic intervention for students at risk for course failure.
+The Academic and Accessibility Support Center coordinates a faculty referral system and a program of midterm academic intervention for students at risk for course failure.

-Students should notify the Academic Support Center of extended absence from classes because of significant illness or personal emergencies.
+Students should notify the Academic and Accessibility Support Center of extended absence of more than two days from classes because of significant illness or personal emergencies.

-The Academic Support Center also provides disability accommodations under the Americans with Disabilities Amendments Act (ADAAA) of 2008 and Section 504 of the Rehabilitation Act of 1973 to qualified students with disabilities in all divisions (day undergraduate, Comenius Center, and the Seminary; Comenius Center and Seminary students requiring academic support services or tutoring should inquire with their respective divisions for assistance and contact the assistant director of academic and disability support for disability-related accommodation).
-For specific information on required documentation, please contact the assistant director of academic and disability support.
-See also Disability Support Services in the Academic Life section located in this handbook.
+The Academic and Accessibility Support Center also provides disability accommodations under the Americans with Disabilities Amendments Act of 2008 and Section 504 of the Rehabilitation Act of 1973 to qualified students with disabilities.
+For specific information on required documentation, please contact the assistant director of academic and accessibility support.
+See also Disability Support Services in the Academic Resources section located in this handbook.

 First floor of Colonial Hall